FouadChaker/FouadChaker/README.md

-- 👋 Hi, I’m @FouadChaker
+- 👋 Hi, I’m Fouad Chaker.
 - 👀 I’m interested in back-end development and distributed systems.
-- 🌱 I’m currently exploring .Net MAUI, Blazor and Aspnet core 6.
+- 🌱 I’m currently exploring ASP.Net and docker.
-- 💞️ I’m looking to collaborate on a back-end project using Dotnet or Spring boot.
+- 💞️ I’m looking to collaborate on a back-end project using microservices.
-- 📫 You can reach me on Twitter @chaker_fouad or Discord @Fouad_Chaker
+- 📫 You can reach me on Twitter @chaker_fouad or Discord @Fouad_Chaker.

 <!---
 FouadChaker/FouadChaker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.